Future welding - as seen by the welders

 Sonja Airikka

 Communications Specialist, Content Marketing at Kemppi Oy until January 2022.
-Content marketing professional who is interested in branding and Asian market.
+Content marketing professional who is interested in branding and the Asian market.
 Devoted to storytelling, passionate about great content.
-Managing editor of Welding Value 2015-2021.
+Managing editor of Welding Value blog 2015-2021.

 Weitere Blog-Beiträge